Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Introduction

 Several mechanisms have been proposed to explain how the mean state of the stratosphere can so strongly influence the strength of a tropospheric phenomenon in the MJO.
 Since the QBO is associated with vertical wind shear of the zonal wind, thermal wind balance necessitates temperature anomalies in the tropopause transition layer (TTL) \citep{baldwin2001quasi, fueglistaler2009tropical}.
 One branch of proposed mechanisms contends that during easterly QBO phases, cold anomalies induced by adiabatic cooling destabilize the TTL, invigorating deep convection associated with the MJO \citep{son2017stratospheric, klotzbach2019emerging, abhik2019influence}.
 However, tropospheric temperature anomalies associated with the QBO are less than 0.5 K in boreal winter \citep{martin2021influence}, and climate models with realistic QBO temperature signals fail to capture the QBO-MJO relationship \citep{martin2021mjo}.
 Other studies have proposed that the QBO modulates the production of thin cirrus clouds near the tropopause, through mean-state changes in the temperature and stratification in the TTL \citep{sakaeda2020unique}.

 One relatively unexplored area is how the QBO can modulate wave propagation into the stratosphere, since the extent to which tropospheric waves can propagate upwards into the stratosphere can be strongly dependent on the sign of the zonal wind in the stratosphere \citep{charney1961propagation, andrews1987middle}.
 As \citet{charney1961propagation} showed, the upward propagation of tropospheric extratropical Rossby waves is non-linearly dependent on the sign and strength of zonal flow: under easterly or strong westerly flow, Rossby waves are trapped in the troposphere.
 A similar effect holds in the tropics, where Rossby waves can only propagate upwards in regions of westerly or weak easterly flows \citep{andrews1987middle}.
 Equatorial Kelvin waves exhibit the opposite dependence, where they can only propagate in regions of easterly or weak westerly winds.
 Indeed, there is evidence in re-analysis data that Rossby waves are trapped in the troposphere during easterly phases of the QBO, and leak into the stratosphere during westerly phases of the QBO; conversely, Kelvin waves have been found to radiate more energy into the stratosphere during easterly lower stratosphere winds \citep{yang2012influence}.
 Since the MJO projects strongly onto both equatorial Kelvin and Rossby waves \citep{hendon1994life}, it would be prudent to understand how the QBO can modulate the vertical structure of the MJO through controls on upward wave propagation.
+Throughout this study, an upwards propagating wave means one that has upwards wave-energy propagation.